Academic Integrity

 All proven cases of academic dishonesty will be penalized as appropriate under the circumstances.
 Sanctions other than a reduced or failing grade will be imposed by the school in which the student is enrolled.
 The imposition of any sanction other than a private reprimand will include a statement of reasons supporting its severity.
 Sanctions may include but are not limited to:

-When a student in The Graduate School is alleged to have violated academic integrity in a course outside of The Graduate School, the authority of that school will extend only to determining whether or not the alleged action constitutes a violation of academic integrity and, if so, to the imposition of a grade penalty by the instructor in the course.
-If the finding is affirmative and all appeals have been exhausted or the time for appeals has expired, the case will be formally referred to the Associate Dean for Graduate Student and Postdoctoral Programs (or their proxy) for whatever further sanction The Graduate School deems appropriate.
+When a student in The Graduate School is alleged to have violated the standards of academic integrity in a course outside of The Graduate School, the authority of that school will extend only to determining whether or not the alleged action constitutes a violation of academic integrity and, if so, to the imposition of a grade penalty by the instructor in the course.
+If the finding is affirmative, the case will be formally referred to the Associate Dean for Graduate Student and Postdoctoral Programs (or their proxy) for whatever further sanction The Graduate School deems appropriate.

 Academic integrity findings and sanctions by The Graduate School do not preclude a student's academic program from taking additional actions they may deem warranted consistent with their published program policies.